ayushmoharana/ayushmoharana.github.io/_pages/about.md

 I did my PhD at the [Nicolaus Copernicus Astronomical Center](https://www.camk.edu.pl/en/) of the Polish Academy of Sciences.
 I worked on physics of triple stars using eclipsing binaries for my PhD dissertation.
 During this time I also developed the photometric pipeline for the Solaris network of robotic telescopes.

+I am a trained painter and a autodidactic graphic designer.
+In my free time, I try working on projects varying across different media and styles.